albblgb/SSN/README.md

 # SSN
-Code for "Steganography of Steganographic Networks"
+PyTorch implementation of "Steganography of Steganographic Networks" (AAAI 2023)

 ## Dependencies and Installation
 - Python 3.8.13, PyTorch = 1.11.0